AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-5/.github/steps/5-0-setup-workflow.md

 Run this prompt to have Copilot **read instructions from a GitHub Issue and execute them autonomously**:

 1. Open Copilot Chat in Agent mode
-2. Type `/execute-step` and press Enter
+2. Type `/execute-step 5-0` and press Enter
-3. Provide the GitHub Issue URL when prompted
-4. Watch as Copilot reads the instructions and executes each activity
+3. Watch as Copilot reads the instructions and executes each activity
-5. Review the results and proceed to validation
+4. Review the results and proceed to validation

 **Why this matters**: This showcases how AI can follow documented procedures autonomously, a key pattern in DevOps and automation workflows.